 We will cover treatment for psychiatric illness as an in-patient, day-patient or out-patient.

-We will cover you for up to 100 days in your lifetime for treatment as an in-patient at a hospital providing evidence based treatment of psychiatric illness with 24 hour medical supervision.
+We will cover you for up to 100 days for treatment as an in-patient at a hospital providing evidence based treatment of psychiatric illness with 24 hour medical supervision.